 Getting the Right Kind of Help For Your Trauma

 If you have experienced trauma, please don’t expect validation from media depictions.
 To get that, you must reach out to a qualified mental health practitioner.
 Trauma is treatable but very much requires professional help.
-Please consider anxiety therapy.
-Let’s connect soon, your path to recovery can begin with a free consultation.
+A good place to start is reading about anxiety therapy.
+Let’s connect for a confidential consultation and get the healing started.
 We’ll leave the fictional portrayals behind and focus on the real issues.